jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
-So we take their data, mostly from Asia to explain how anti-gravity works.
+Marco Polo points to Tibetan lamas as the experts in natural anti gravity.
+Incidentally, we learned about levitation through Hindu monks which use the same system as the lamas did.

+Since it's a principle of Nature, then we looked for other cultures that knew it.
 Thankfully, we found that Rene Descartes already explained it through his concepts of the 2nd Element (vayu in Vedic Physics) and animal spirits (chi in Taoist Physics).

-These align and we use them to explain everything from Newtoninan gravity, to black holes, dark mattter and baryonic acoustic oscillations.
+These align with Asian Physics so we use them to explain everything from Newtoninan gravity, to black holes, dark mattter and baryonic acoustic oscillations.

 These then lead to new technologies such as for levitation, teleportation, nuclear fusion (by levitating the plasma) and free energy among others.
 {{< /l >}}